zauberzeug/rosys/docs/development.md

     python3 -m pip install rosys[profiling]
     ```

-    This does currently not work with Python 3.11 because yappy and line-profiler have not implemented 3.11 yet.
+    Currently this does not work with Python 3.11 because yappy and line-profiler do not support 3.11 yet.

 You can add a `profile` decorator to expensive functions and add a profiler button to your UI: